-These Romanian thin pancakes, like French crêpes, are very popular in Romania, both in our homes and in restaurants.
+These thin pancakes, like French crêpes, are very popular in Romania, both in at home and in restaurants.
 The usual way to serve them is filled with sour cherry confiture, rolled and dusted with icing sugar.

-White cherries and sour cherries make the most exquisite fruit confitures, and in Romania they are very often served to guests as a sign of respect and appreciation of their visit.
+White cherries and sour cherries make the most exquisite fruit confitures, being treasured and served to guests as a sign of respect and appreciation of their visit.

-The pancakes are absolutely delicious and make for a very elegant dessert.
-You can also serve them with a little whipped cream or crème fraîche on the side.
+It is an easy dessert, and you can also serve them with a little whipped cream or crème fraîche on the side.

 - 200g/7oz flour